 MBA and master's in business degrees both lead to advanced business roles.
 However, due to the complexity of large businesses, a graduate of either degree program will find a vast and varied job and compensation market.

-According to PayScale, the average MBA graduate earns $88,000 per year.
-The real wages earned by MBA holders vary widely -- operations managers earn an average wage of $78,000 while chief financial officers earn over $150,000.
+According to Payscale, as of August 2024 the average MBA graduate earns $98,000 per year.
+But the real wages earned by MBA holders vary widely — operations managers can earn an average wage of $72,980 while chief financial officers earn $148,890.

 Master's in business graduates also earn highly variable salaries.
 The concentration you choose heavily impacts potential earnings.
-For example, students earning master's in business in accounting can become certified public accountants and earn an average wage of $66,163.
-A student earning a master's in business in economics could become a data scientist and earn an average wage of $96,072.
+For example, students earning master's in business in accounting can become certified public accountants (CPAs) and earn an average wage of $77,840.
+A student earning a master's in business in economics could become a data scientist and earn an average wage of $100,650.

 The industry also impacts potential salaries.
 Some industries, such as consulting, technology, or financial services, pay higher average wages than industries like nonprofit, government, and hospitality.
 Some industries may also prefer applicants with one degree over the other.
 For example, an MBA graduate may thrive in the healthcare industry thanks to their leadership and administrative skills.
 A master's in business graduate may find more success in a logistics company where they provide a crucial skill, such as supply chain management.

 The job outlook for most careers following either degree is positive.
-According to the BLS, the projected growth for jobs for CPA accountants and data scientists is 6% and 16%, respectively.
+The Bureau of Labor Statistics projects jobs for CPAs and data scientists to grow by 6% and 26%, respectively, between 2023 and 2033.
 While careers and pay vary widely, both an MBA and a master's in business lead to growing fields.

-Prospective master's degree applicants should note that both MBA and master's in business programs do not always require a bachelor's degree in business.
-While most MBA programs require professional experience, institutions tailor their MBA curricula to specific industries, including human resources, information systems, and health care management.
+Prospective master's degree applicants should note that neither MBA nor master's in business programs always require a bachelor's degree in business.
+While most MBA programs require professional experience, institutions tailor their MBA curricula to specific industries, including human resources, information systems, and healthcare management.
 A master's in business provides even more flexibility, allowing students with no background in business to transition into the field.

 Program requirements, available courses, and career outcomes vary by institution.
 If your goal is to switch or advance your career, research schools and programs that align with your goals.
 Some schools specialize in career advancement, while others focus on helping students switch fields.
 Ultimately, the institution you choose may have the biggest impact on your career.

-Is an MBA more highly regarded than a master's degree?
+Is an MBA a higher degree than a master's?

 Recommended Reading